bsmerbeck/SHA512Optimization/README.md

 Note: the contents of this repo are as they were developed and will be cleaned/organized at a later date.
 As the project need not be "delivered", it was simply developed on an as-is basis without regard to organizational techniques.

-To future students (including URI) who might stumble upon this project: Please refer to the license and, more importantly, the plagiarism and academic dishonesty section of your school handbook.
+To future students (including URI) who might stumble upon this project: Please refer to the license before sourcing any code.